Browsing Category

 I usually start my day at CAMP – Modernism Week’s ‘Community and Meeting Place’ and defacto headquarters for tours and events.

 I like to start my day with a cup of Koffi at CAMP!
-Koffi has been providing complimentary coffee and tea to attendees for the three years I’ve been coming to Modernism Week.
+Koffi has been providing complimentary coffee and tea to attendees since I’ve been coming to Modernism Week.

-Inside the big white tent, you find information, complimentary coffee, a snack bar, pop-up bookstore and shop, cooking demonstrations, and swoon worthy sponsor displays from companies like Ferguson Kitchen, Bath & Lighting Gallery, Corian Design, JennAir, and Brizo.
+At CAMP, you’ll find information, complimentary coffee, a snack bar, pop-up bookstore and shop, cooking demonstrations, and swoon worthy sponsor displays from companies like Ferguson Kitchen, Bath & Lighting Gallery, Corian Design, JennAir, and Brizo.
 Many nights CAMP hosted live music by the Dreamboats and a happy hour.
 It was a great place to take a break, grab a bite and mingle.

 Meet my new friends.
 Dressed to impress for Modernism Week, they’re here from Calgary to enjoy live music by the Dreamboats and Happy Hour at CAMP.

 CAMP serves as “headquarters” for Modernism Week.
-Step inside the tent for information, tickets, book and gift shop, coffee, snack bar, demonstrations and more.
+Step inside for information, tickets, book and gift shop, coffee, snack bar, demonstrations and more.

 Due to the ongoing pandemic and local and state requirements, Modernism Week will be different this year.
 The 2021 celebration will actually be two events.
 Organizers have announced that this year’s celebration will include an all-virtual program for the entire month of February and in person events scheduled for April 8-18.